handpoint/ecommdoc/docs/transactiontypes.md

 ## Transaction Request {#transactionRequest}

+For the Hosted payment page integration only a few fields are required (see table below).
+However, you can customise the appearance of the Hosted Payment Page by sending additional fields in the request.

+You can control which payment methods are displayed and the default or initial value to display in the input fields.

+You can also state which fields you require to be mandatory, in which case the payment form may not be submitted until the Cardholder has completed all the mandatory fields.
+On the standard modal Hosted Payment Page, the mandatory requirement can also control whether the field needs to be displayed.
+A value of ‘Y’ or ‘N’ means the field must be displayed, ‘Y’ indicates that a value must be supplied, while ‘N’ indicates the value can be blank.
+Omitting the request field means that the field need not be displayed if the form can provide a better user experience without it.

 | Name      | Mandatory | Description |
 | ----------- | ----------- | ----------- |
 | merchantID | <span class="badge badge--primary">Yes</span> | Your Gateway Merchant Account ID. |